American College of Gastroenterology

 Overview

 Enteral nutrition refers to any method of feeding that uses the gastrointestinal (GI) tract to deliver nutrition and calories.
-It can include a normal oral diet, the use of liquid supplements or delivery by use of a tube (tube feeding).
-The site of entry of the tube and tube types will be discussed under "enteral access."
-Parenteral nutrition refers to the delivery of calories and nutrients into a vein.
-This could be as simple as carbohydrate calories delivered as simple sugar in an intravenous solution or all of the required nutrients could be delivered including carbohydrate, protein, fat, electrolytes (for example sodium and potassium), vitamins and trace elements (for example copper and zinc).
-There are many reasons for enteral and parenteral nutrition including GI disorders such as bowel obstruction, short bowel syndrome, Crohn's disease, and ulcerative colitis; as well as certain cancers or in comatose patients.
-While enteral nutrition is always preferred when technically possible, some people may have a variety of medical issues that make the safe use of the GI tract difficult.
-Alternatively, their calorie and nutrient needs may not be met by the current level of functioning of their GI tract.
-That is when parenteral nutrition may be needed to help an individual remain hydrated and to provide calories and other nutrients to allow for maintenance of physical well-being and function.
+It can include a normal diet taken by mouth, the use of liquid supplements (such as protein shakes), or use of a feeding tube.
+The site of entry of the tube and tube types are discussed under "enteral access."
+Parenteral nutrition (often abbreviated TPN) refers to the delivery of calories and nutrients into a vein.
+This could be as simple as carbohydrate calories delivered as simple sugar in an intravenous solution or all the required nutrients could be delivered including carbohydrates, protein, fats, electrolytes (such as sodium and potassium), vitamins and trace elements (such as copper and zinc).
+There are many reasons a person may need enteral or parenteral nutrition including some GI disorders such as bowel obstruction, short bowel syndrome, and Crohn's disease; as well as certain cancers (such as those in the mouth, throat, or esophagus) or in patients with severe neurological damage which can occur after a stroke or brain injury.
+While enteral nutrition is always preferred, some people may have certain factors that make the safe use of the GI tract difficult.
+In this situation, their calorie and nutrient needs may not be met entirely by the GI tract, therefore parenteral nutrition may be needed to help an individual remain hydrated and to provide the calories and other nutrients to allow for maintenance of physical well-being and function.

 Figure 1